apriendeau/crayons/README.md

 different styles.

-**This is very conceptual right now and in alpha so note, there might be some changes and is not stable just yet**
+**This is very conceptual right now and in alpha so note, there might be some changes and is not stable just yet and is totally just a POC repo for me at this point.**

 ## Installing